ntop/ntopng/doc/src/alerts/local_network_checks.rst

 Checks for Flow Flood.

-In a computer network, flooding occurs when a router uses a nonadaptive routing algorithm.When a network is having more than a predefined number of flows over a minute.The system sends a notification when servers of the monitored flows exceeds the threshold.
+In a computer network, flooding occurs when a router uses a nonadaptive routing algorithm.
+When a network is having more than a predefined number of flows over a minute.
+The system sends a notification when servers of the monitored flows exceeds the threshold.

 The alert is sent in case of server flow flood.